mjlynch123/AdditionalPythonProjects/README.md

 1. Divisors.py - Takes an integer between 1 and 30 as an input.
 We then take that number and run it through a range between 1 and 1000 and then append all of the divisors of the given number to a list to then print out.
 (Project from practicepython.org)

 2. listOverlap.py - Takes two lists and find the numbers that are in common with each list or the intersection and prints them out.
 (Project from practicepython.org)

+3. stringlist.py - Checks to see if a given word is a palindrome or not.